Skip to main content

 1. Paste your Personal Access Token (PAT) into the required field.

-1. Generate a new token by following the instructions in the "Generate a Personal Access Token (PAT) in GitLab" section above.
+1. Generate a new token by following Step 1 above.

-3. Troubleshooting & Support
+Troubleshooting & support

-• If you encounter issues, contact LinearB Support or join our Dev Interrupted Discord Server for discussions on Git and DevOps.
+• If issues persist, contact LinearB Support or join the Dev Interrupted Discord Server.

-For additional support, visit our HelpDocs Support Page.
+Visit our HelpDocs Support Page.

 How did we do?